lars-kolbowski/spectrum/README.md

       precursorCharge: precursorCharge,         // charge state of the precursor
       fragmentTolerance: fragmentTolerance;,    // tolerance for fragment annotation in the MS2 scan
       ionTypes: ionTypes,                       // ion types to annotate
-      peakList: peakList                        // an array of peaks }
+      peakList: peakList                        // array of peaks }

 xiSPEC.setData(data);